 Welcome to the Methods Mall—a one-stop shop for NSF-sponsored training opportunities in research methods in cultural anthropology.
 This year, there are six training programs targeted at faculty and graduate students in cultural anthropology and related fields.

-Now in its fourth year, the Ethnographic Field School (EFS) is a five-week (July 1-August 6) course for graduate students in cultural anthropology.
+Now in its fifth year, the Ethnographic Field School (EFS) is a five-week (July 9-August 12) course for graduate students in cultural anthropology.
 The focus of the EFS is qualitative and quantitative methods of data collection in the context of participatory research.
 Held in Tallahassee, FL.
 Director: Clarence Gravlee.
-Apply by March 1, 2016.
+Apply by March 31, 2017.

-The Short Course on Research Design (SCRD) is a five-day course on research design and proposal writing for social, behavioral, and economic scientists who have the Ph.D.
+Now in its third year, the Summer Course on Research Design (SCRD) is a five-day course on research design and proposal writing for social, behavioral, and economic scientists who have the Ph.D.
 Members of underrepresented groups are encouraged to apply.
-The course runs from July 18-22 at the University of Florida, Gainesville, FL.
+The course runs from July 17-21 at the University of Florida, Gainesville, FL.
 Instructors: Jeffrey Johnson, Christopher McCarty, Kirk Johnson, and John Sonnett.